jseaton/sigmanetwork/_posts/2015-02-01-your-filename.md

 ---
 layout: blog
-published: false
+published: true
 ---

-A post with some words
+A post with some words for testing